terascope/teraslice/docs/jobs/data-windows.md

 title: Data Windows
 ---

-Acts as an collection of DataEntities associated to a particular key or time frame.
+ Acts as an collection of `DataEntity`s associated to a particular key or time frame.
-A `DataWindow` should be able to be used in-place of an `Array` in most cases.
+ A `DataWindow` should be able to be used in-place of an `Array` in most cases, except in cases where the data inputed is type checked or when calling a method clones the window, like `map`, `filter`, `slice`, `splice`, `reverse`, or `concat` since it will always return a `DataWindow` and persist the metadata.
+To convert a `DataWindow` to a native javascript array, use `toArray`.

 Check out the [API docs](../packages/utils/api/classes/datawindow.md) for more details.